Please read the following information before leaving for your expedition.

 FACILITIES AND AMENITIES

-Group activities will take place at various locations, both indoor and outdoor, on the campus (see map here: https://schoodicinstitute.org/contact-us/campus-map/).
-In the bunkhouse, there is a common room with a small library of books and activities.
+Group activities will take place at various locations on the campus, both indoors and outdoors (see map here: https://schoodicinstitute.org/contact-us/campus-map/).
+The bunkhouse has a common room with a small library of books and activities.

 DISTANCE TO THE FIELD SITE

-Most field sites will be within walking distance of the campus, no more than one mile away.
-For trips to field sites farther away, we will use a van (and the Covid protocols outlined above).
+Most field sites will be within walking distance of the campus, up to one mile away.
+We will use a van for trips to field sites farther away.

 FOOD AND WATER

-Participants will eat together (socially distanced), outdoors when possible, with research staff and sometimes with other groups on campus.
-Breakfast and Dinner are served cafeteria style, following appropriate Covid safety precautions for food service.
-Bag lunches are eaten in the field.
+When possible, participants will eat together outdoors with research staff and sometimes with other groups on campus.
+Breakfast and dinner are served in the cafeteria, and bag lunches are eaten in the field.

 TYPICAL MEALS & SNACKS